 |In what follows I will first give the "science" of phosphorous steel a quick look, and than consider old phosphorous steel a bit.
 The issue will come up again in the chapters to follow, where I deal with iron / steel making and swords in more detail

 |The Science of Phosphorous Steel

 |Let's do a laboratory kind of (thought) experiment and make an ideal phosphorous

 or P-steel.
-R. Balasubramaniam (or
+R.

 Or maybe don't.
 If you got so far with this Hyperscript and understood the vital parts of it, you will now go straight to the jugular and tell me: "Give me the iron (Fe) - phosphorous (P) phase diagram.
 Knowing now a bit about hardening mechanism in general, plus having the phase diagram", you are telling me, "will allow me to make some prediction about P-steel.
 How difficult can it be".

 |OK - here goes.
 Here is the iron - phosphorous phase diagram.
 If you compare it to the iron- carbon phase diagram - you probably will get a bit confused.
 There are some similarities, allright, but especially for the low phosphorous part the phase diagram is quite different.

-| There is hardly any austenite (the
+| There is hardly any austenite (the yellow g

 phase).
 That's because phosphorous does what is known as "closing the g-field";

-just like arsenic (As), silicon (Si), aluminium (Al), beryllium (Be), titanium (Ti), vanadium (V), molybdenum (Mo)
+just like arsenic (As), silicon (Si), aluminium (Al), beryllium (Be), titanium (Ti), vanadium (V), molybdenum (Mo) and chromium

 More to that in the science link.

 | Below is an enlargement of the important part of the Fe-P phase diagram.
 It

 is actually easy to understand.
 Just assume that phosphorous hates the g-phase or austenite

 so much that it will do everything to avoid it.
 Ideally there should be no

 On the other hand, pure iron must have the fcc g-phase between 911 oC (1672 oF) and 1392 oC (2538 oF); this is symbolized by the fat dark blue line.

 |So at compositions close to pure iron the phase diagram as shown below is just the best compromise between totally conflicting demands.
 By the way; I used different colors for the same phases or phase mixtures in the two phase diagrams shown here.
 I did that not only because I'm lazy and didn't check what color I used before but also to demonstrate that those colors are completely meaningless.
 Their only job is to make the pictures prettier and to guide the eye.

-|Now go ahead and derive the microstructure you are going to see at room temperature, starting with the red
+|Now go ahead and derive the microstructure you are going to see at room temperature,

 an hint: Looking at the microstructure at room temperature with some etchant that is sensitive to phosphorous, you will

 from the New Dehli pillar.

 Can you do it?
 I doubt it.
 That's why I included a few helpful sketches in the picture above.

 |What do we see?
 We know that we must have ferrite, and the dark lines, as always, are the

 grain boundaries between the ferrite or a grains.
-The darker areas are the
+The darker areas are the "ghosts".

 They become especially well visible if you play with the focus of your microscope a bit.
-Depending on your focus setting they could also
+Depending on your focus setting

-be brighter than the rest.
+they could also be brighter than the rest.